JamesClonk/kubeone-dcs-kubernetes/README.md

 To fix the issue, login to the Longhorn UI (check further [above](#longhorn) on how to do that), go to the *"Node"* tab, click on the hamburger menu of the affected node and then select *"Edit Node and Disks"*.
 In the popup menu you can then forcefully disable *"Node Scheduling"* and enable *"Eviction Requested"*.
 This will instruct Longhorn to migrate the remaining volume replicas to other available nodes, thus freeing up Kubernetes to fully drain and remove the old node.

+If you don't want to deal with the hassle of blocked node evictions at all, you could disable and remove the Longhorn deployment completely and instead use the [vCloud-CSI](https://github.com/vmware/cloud-director-named-disk-csi-driver) as an alternative storage provider.
+See the section about how to configure [`kubeone.yaml`](#kubeone) for caveats.

 ## Q&A

 ### Why have shell scripts for deployments?